 - 1-800-Pack-Rat

-Using a moving pod is a middle-ground solution between a full DIY move and hiring pros.
+Using a moving pod is a middle-ground solution between a full DIY move and hiring professional moving companies.
 You don’t have to worry about driving a large truck, and you get the flexibility to load and unload on your own schedule.
 However, you’ll still be responsible for packing and organizing the container, and depending on where you live, you might need a permit to park the pod on the street or in a shared space.

 Pros: